 15 Common Backyard Birds You Should Know

 New to birding?
+Start with the basics.
 Learn to recognize 15 common backyard birds, and discover ways to attract them to your yard.

 1. American Goldfinch